joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 The name of the service that producers will use to comply with EPR for packaging.

-The service is made up of tasks including:
+The service is made up of individual tasks including:

-- check if you need to report packaging data
+- 'check if you need to report packaging data'
-- register for this year
+- 'register' for this year
-- collect your packaging data
-- submit your packaging data
+- 'collect your packaging data' - this is when the user gathers their placed on the market data
+- 'submit your packaging data' - this is when the user sends their placed on the market and nation of sale data files ato the regulator
+- 'submit nation data' - see the entry on 'Nation data' for details
-- pay your fees
+- 'pay your fees'

+Only use ‘report’ when you’re talking about the service as a whole, so the entire collection of tasks.
+Use ‘collect’, ‘submit’ etc when you’re describing specific tasks.

 ### Self-managed waste